You are in [Places] [Hopgrass Farm]

 19??
 Hopgrass Barn - Mr. & Mrs. Ernest J. (Johnny) & Sybil E. Morris (mother of Nick Munro, died 1990)

 1989/90 Extension & renovation to the house.
 Plans & elevations available.
 The Monro's moved into the renovated west wing in Sep 1990.
-Description of the Farm House (Visit by Building Group 17.5.90) See attached text of John Brook's talk to HHA on 22.5.91
+Description of the Farm House (Visit by Building Group 17.5.90) See attached text of John Brook's talk to HHA on 22.5.91.
+For some years a Morecombe and Wise Statue stood at Hopgrass Farm.

 Aug 1998 Mr & Mrs Michael and Susan Long bought property.
 Moved from Sussex.
 Retired stockbroker.
 Renovated entire property, inside and out.